o-sam-o/onbox/README.md

 _TODO: Add instructions to make backgroundrb a service_

 __Step 9: Basic app setup__
-You should now be able to hit the web app, it will be http://your.server:3000 if you used mongrel or whatever you setup as part of the mongrel process
+You should now be able to hit the web app, it will be at http://your.server:3000 if you used mongrel or whatever you setup as part of the passenger install.

- 1. Click "Admin" at the top right of the page
+ 1. Click "Admin" at the top left of the page
  2. Click the "Media Folders" link
  3. Click "Add Media Folder"
- 4. Enter the location of your movie files and check scan, then save
+ 4. Enter the location of your movie files, check scan and press save
  5. Finally under Admin select "Scan All Folders Now"

 After a while you should see movies/tv shows appear on the home page.